 As more fully explained in Note 1(E)(8), compensated absences payable is adjusted on an annual basis as required by Section 37-7-307(5), Miss.
 Code Ann.
 (1972).
 Compensated absences will be paid from the fund from which the employees' salaries were paid.

 Note 7 - Short-Term Financing

-During the fiscal year ended June 30, 2019, the school district participated in the following short-term financing(s) for the purpose of cash flow purposes.
+During the fiscal year ended June 30, 2020, the school district participated in the following short-term financing(s) for cash flow purposes.